Yes It Is: Recording

 Over the course of a five-hour recording session, the Beatles attempted 14 takes of the basic track before perfecting it.
 "Yes It Is" was recorded on 16 February 1965, the same day that they completed Harrison's "I Need You".
-After completing the rhythm track, Lennon, McCartney and Harrison recorded their vocal harmonies in three hours, singing live together using the suggestion of George Martin that they sing their three part harmony in the style of a barber shop quartet.
+After finalising the rhythm track, Lennon, McCartney and Harrison recorded their vocal harmonies in three hours, singing live together, following the suggestion of George Martin that they sing their three-part harmony in the style of a barbershop quartet.

 Release and reception

-"Yes It Is" was released as the B-side of the "Ticket to Ride" single in both the US and the UK.
+"Yes It Is" was released as the B-side of the "Ticket to Ride" single in both the U.S. and the UK.
 American pressings of the single erroneously show "Yes It Is" as being from the film Eight Arms to Hold You (the original title for the film, Help!), in which it did not appear.
 It reached number 46 in the Billboard Hot 100.

-The song was included on Beatles VI in the US (utilizing the "duophonic" stereo remix from the original mono track, with additional echo and reverb added), and on subsequent compilation albums including Love Songs, the British version of the Rarities album; Only the Beatles, an unauthorized British promotional cassette for Heineken Beer in 1986 (on which it made its first true stereo appearance); Past Masters, Volume One, and also on Anthology 2 in an alternate version that combines the second and fourteenth takes.
+The song was included on Beatles VI in the U.S., using the "duophonic" stereo remix from the original mono track, with additional echo and reverb added, and on compilation albums, including Love Songs, the British version of the Rarities album; Only the Beatles, an unauthorised British promotional cassette for Heineken Beer in 1986, on which it made its first true stereo appearance, Past Masters, Volume One, and on Anthology 2 in an alternate version that combines the second and fourteenth takes.
 The original mono single mix appears on the Mono Masters CD as part of The Beatles in Mono box set.